AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/breadcrumb-overview.md

 ## Access a parent object from the breadcrumbs

-For information about parent objects in Workfront, see [Understand objects in Adobe Workfront](../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).
+For information about parent objects in [!DNL Workfront], see [Understand objects in [!DNL Adobe Workfront]](../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).

 1. (Conditional) If you don't see the object you want to navigate to in a collapsed breadcrumb path, click **[!UICONTROL more]**, then locate the object.